kanad13/KnowledgeGraphAI/setup/readme.md

 - ![](/assets/KnowledgeGraphAI-006.png)

-# PENDING PARTS
+# pending parts

-- **user flow**
+## user flow

+- this is the overall journey for the user
   - the user will ask questions from streamlit frontend to the LLM
   - the LLM reaches out to neo4j and formulates queries that will secure the necessary data
   - neo4j answers with the desired answer and LLM will provide the answer to the frontend
+- see below the 3 major sections that are still pending to be developed
-- **missing parts**
+  - streamlit frontend
+  - integrate LLM with LangChain
+  - implement query handling

+## streamlit frontend

-  - streamlit app that will act as a frontend for the GenAI application - it will connect the neo4j and LLM parts to give the ability to the user to
+- streamlit app will act as a frontend for the GenAI application
+- it will connect the neo4j and LLM parts to give the ability to the user to
   - create UI components to interact with the neo4j database
   - integrate neo4j queries into the streamlit app to display data

-  - integrate LLM with LangChain
+## integrate LLM with LangChain

 - use LangChain to connect the streamlit app with Llama (or OpenAI, Gemini)
 - configure the LLMGraphTransformer to process and respond to user queries
 - ensure secure API connections and handle authentication

-  - implement query handling
+## implement query handling

 - allow users to input queries in natural language
 - use LLMs to interpret queries and convert them into cypher queries for neo4j
 - fetch the results from neo4j and display them in the streamlit app